 “The Bowery is our ancestral home, that broad empty boulevard running from nowhere to nowhere lined with pedigree hovels inhabited by ghosts, where in one tiny establishment every night is New Year’s Eve and we’re all contestants for Miss Hitchhiker of 1976.” – Lucy Sante

-Picture Theory announces its gallery’s inaugural exhibition Maybe the People Would Be the Times based on writer Lucy Sante’s eponymous memoir depicting music, art and life in 1970s New York.
+Picture Theory is pleased to announce the gallery’s inaugural exhibition Maybe the People Would Be the Times based on writer Lucy Sante’s eponymous memoir depicting music, art and life in 1970s New York.

 While group shows are often constructed around visual or conceptual themes, Maybe the People Would Be the Times is threaded relationally.
 The genesis of the show is Picture Theory’s former gallery space, a Greenpoint apartment on Milton Street (secrets out!).
 What was cultivated there became this show, a group of nine New York based artists representing a hybrid of generations, aesthetics and ideas–all of whom have been a part of the gallery since its inception.